ashleypc/syslib/omeka.md

 ```
 10. Complete setup in browser at your IP address `/omeka`
  * `/omeka/admin` to log in and edit items after instal and gonfiguration is completed

+###### Wordpress does not do well with URL or IP address changes if the IP is in the URL.
+You will need to edit the wp-config file using `sudo nano` and insert a couple lines into that file to fix the issue.
+GO here: https://wordpress.org/documentation/article/changing-the-site-url/
+ * For any URL changes, you need to use the wordpress site, admin page and apply them in your preferences to avoid this issue.
+(If your IP address randomly changes, like mine, you can fix that with wp-config file.